-- The Power Walk scene from the is a Shout-Out to Sergio Leone westerns, complete with a Suspiciously Similar Song 'honoring' Ennio Morricone's music and a close up on The Good, The Bad... and The Ugly (Davy Jones, who winks at the camera).
+- The Power Walk scene is a Shout-Out to Sergio Leone westerns, complete with a Suspiciously Similar Song 'honoring' Ennio Morricone's music and a close up on The Good, The Bad... and The Ugly (Davy Jones, who winks at the camera).

 - Jack's run was said to be inspired by our TBPJMR.